Better Than Ezra: Formation and early success

 Better Than Ezra was formed in 1988 by vocalist and guitarist Kevin Griffin, lead guitarist Joel Rundell, bassist Tom Drummond, and drummer Cary Bonnecaze.
 All four members were attending Louisiana State University at the time of the band's formation.
 Better Than Ezra's first public performance was at Murphy's in Baton Rouge, Louisiana, also in 1988.
 Though many theories abound, the band refuses to disclose the origin of its name.
 Fans of the group often refer to themselves as Ezralites.

 Better Than Ezra circulated a demo cassette tape later in 1988, the Chime Street Demo.
 While not an official release, this demo is sought after by the band's fans, and traded by collectors.
-In 1990 the band released a cassette-only album, Surprise.
+In 1989, the band recorded their debut album, Surprise, which was released only on cassette the following year.

 Joel Rundell, the band's lead guitarist, died by suicide on August 8, 1990.
 The remaining three members of the band took some time off to reassess its future following Rundell's death.
 Griffin, Drummond and Bonnecaze reunited Better Than Ezra as a trio by the end of 1990.
 The trio continued playing house parties and fraternity shows across the southern United States during the early 1990s.

 The band released its first nationally distributed album, Deluxe, in 1993 on its own indie label, Swell Records, which caught the attention of major record labels and radio.
-Better Than Ezra signed with Elektra Records in 1995.
-Elektra re-released Deluxe in 1995, and the single "Good" reached No. 1 on the Hot Modern Rock Tracks chart which helped push the album to platinum record status by the end of 1995.
+Better Than Ezra signed with Elektra Records in 1994, and the label re-released Deluxe the following year.
+Its single "Good" reached No. 1 on the Hot Modern Rock Tracks chart, which helped push the album to platinum record status by the end of 1995.

 Success came quickly to Better Than Ezra.
 Tom Drummond commented later in a 1998 interview with CNN, "It took us seven years to get signed, and then seven weeks to get to No. 1", when describing the overnight success of Deluxe and its single "Good".